“Hey, can I have your Wifi password?”

 Well, guess what?
 Today, I am going to show you two ways to find the Wifi password on your Mac without crawling under your desk to look for the router.

 Note: this guide is for Mac users.
-If you are on a PC, see how to view saved Wi-Fi password on Windows 10.
-Some screenshots below are blurred for the purposes of privacy and information protection.
+If you are on a PC, see how to view saved Wi-Fi password on Windows.
+Some screenshots below are blurred for the purpose of privacy.

 Method 1: Keychain Access on Mac